Ski, Shoe & Fatbike to the Clouds

 - 8:00am - 9:15am race day ONLY

-- located on the porch of the "Gatekeepers" cottage, on the right just as you cross the bridge of the Auto Road
+- located on the south side of the Toll House; straight and to the left as you cross the bridge of the Auto Road

 WARM CLOTHES DROP